smajert/interpretable_mnist/readme.md

 and a pytorch-compatible GPU is recommended.

 ## (Way too short) explanation of ProtoPNets
-Essentially, ProtoPNets start out as normal convolution neural network (ConvNet) on the input side, but where a "normal" ConvNet would converge into fully-connected layers (i.e. after all the convolutions) a ProtoPNet has some form of prototype layer and one final layer afterward that is akin to a fully-connected layer (see [[2]](#2) for a pictorial overview).
+Essentially, ProtoPNets start out as normal Convolution neural Network (ConvNet) on the input side, but where a "normal" ConvNet would converge into fully-connected layers (i.e. after all the convolutions) a ProtoPNet has some form of prototype layer and one final layer afterward that is akin to a fully-connected layer (see [[2]](#2) for a pictorial overview).